Thomson Lake: Thomson Lake Regional Park

 Thomson Lake Regional Park (49.7687°N 106.5775°W) was the first regional park in Saskatchewan.
 It received its charter on 21 March 1961 and officially opened on 10 July of that same year.
 Seeing the potential for a great recreational spot, Dr Thomson was instrumental in the initial development of the park.
-Originally, the park had only a sand beach, bathhouse, playground, twelve campsites, 64 cottages, and a 9-hole golf course.
+Originally, the park had only a sand beach, bathhouse, playground, 12 campsites, 64 cottages, and a 9-hole golf course.
 At that time, the lake was stocked with rainbow trout.

 The park is now 200 acres and has over 260 campsites with modern washroom facilities, showers, laundry, and potable water.
 There is also a BMX track, swimming pool, hiking trails, boat launch, filleting station, ball diamond, minigolf, and swimming lessons.

 The golf course, which has a driving range and clubhouse with a dining lounge and pro shop, is a grass greens, par 36 course with a total of 3,007 yards.

 Fish species

-Fish species commonly found in the lake include northern pike, yellow perch, and walleye.
+Fish species commonly found in Thomson Lake include northern pike, yellow perch, and walleye.
+The lake is regularly stocked with walleye fry.
+In 2022, it was stocked with 500,000 fry and, in 2024, it was stocked with 400,000.